chayleaf/frida.nix/README.md

 ## warning

-vendoring is used by the authors, so this will take up a lot of disk space! (relatively speaking)
+vendoring is used extensively by frida devs, so this will take up a lot of disk space! (relatively speaking)

 ## license